-This was my birthday dinner last week.
-My sister called while we were working on this, and the message she left said “I hope you’re out doing something special, and not at home photographing your dinner.”
+This cauliflower pasta was my birthday dinner last week.
+My sister called while the pasta was cooking, and the message she left said “I hope you’re out doing something special and not at home photographing your dinner.”

 I’m strange about holidays… I just think celebrations should be random.
 If I made a list of my favorite life moments, most of them did not happen on Christmas or my birthday, or even on my wedding day (family, pretend I didn’t just say that)… they happened on some random Tuesday, at a time and place that I never expected.

 To me, expectation muddles things.
 I’d rather Jack come home some weeknight and announce that we’re going to Uchiko (hint hint) than watch him stress about what to plan for my birthday.